Value-added tax (VAT)

 - Transfer of business as a whole, amalgamations, mergers, takeovers, and spin-offs.

-- Donations to public entities and non-profit organizations.
+- Donations to public entities and non-profit organisations.

 - Transfers of shares and securities.